Yoga Orchid has gone online!

 Currently all face to face classes are suspended until further notice.

-Yin Yoga classes will be livestream on a Wednesday Morning: 9.00 – 10.30am on Zoom and 7 days to catch up with recording.
+Yin Yoga classes will be livestream on a Wednesday Morning: 9.00 – 10.30am on Zoom and 7 days to catch up with the video recording.

-- Once booked send your email address to firstname.lastname@example.org
+- Once booked send your email address and phone number to email@example.com

-- Upon booking you will be emailed a Zoom link to the livestream and a link to join the private Facebook Group
+- Upon booking you will be emailed a Zoom link to the livestream and added to our friendly Whatsup group

 - Please subscribe to the YouTube channel here to get the link